chomskim/FastAPI-Book/01-Building-Python-Web-APIs-with-FastAPI/mybuild-readme.md

 -d '{
 "title": "FastAPI Book Launch",
 "image": "fastapi-book.jpeg",
-"description": "We will be discussing the contents of the FastAPI book in this event.
-Ensure to come with your own copy to win gifts!", "tags": [
+"description": "We will be discussing the contents of the FastAPI book in this event!", "tags": [
   "python",
   "fastapi",